Five ways to market your medical practice

 Technology is rapidly changing the way healthcare professionals can attract, retain and engage with their patients.
 In this article, we take a look at some key ways you can successfully market your practice in today’s increasingly competitive health marketplace.

 1. Launch an engaging website

-A website that simply contains your basic practice contact details and offerings will no longer cut it if you really want to engage with today’s visually led, digitally-savvy patients.
+A website that simply contains your basic practice contact details and offerings will no longer cut it if you really want to engage with today’s visually led, digitally savvy patients.
 Having a website that markets your practice, boosts patient engagement and loyalty, requires an approach that truly embraces the intersection between digital transformation patient-centricity.

-Ensure your website is user-friendly, offers your patients valuable and informative health resources and truly amplifies what sets you apart.
+Ensure your website is user-friendly, offers your patients with valuable and informative health resources and truly amplifies what sets you apart.